jvanlier/infra-pi-home/README.md

 - 10001 UDP: Unifi controller (service discovery)

 N.b.: Home Assistant runs in privileged mode, no ports need to be forwarded explictly.
-The list of ports above is not exhaustive for Home Assistant, just what I happened to know of
+The list of ports above is not exhaustive for Home Assistant, just what I happened to know of.